Technology can often abuse us. Learn how and fight back.

 • Possession ≠ ownership.

 • 2.
-Software is invisible and tells lies
+Software is invisible and lies constantly

 • The instructions that computers follow are not made available to you and they are written in a language you likely do not understand.